YottaDB/YDBDoc/ProgGuide/devcycle.rst

 **-r[un]**

-Invokes YottaDB/GT.M in Autostart Mode.
+Invokes YottaDB in Autostart Mode.

 The next argument is taken to be an M entryref.
 That routine is immediately executed, bypassing Direct Mode.
 Depending on the shell, you may need to put the entryref in quotation marks ("").
 This qualifier does not invoke the M compiler and is not compatible with any other qualifier.